IronCoreLabs/electron-ironnode/README.md

 ### Install Scripts

 Now that our dependencies are all setup, we need to add some NPM scripts that will perform the compilation when we run an `npm install`.
-These scripts have two goals: compile the Rust library from source, and move the resulting binary to the proper place within the `node_modules` directory.
+These scripts have two goals: compile the Rust library from source and move the resulting binary to the proper place within the `node_modules` directory.

 Add the following lines under your `package.json` `scripts` section